antongolubev5/Targeted-SA-for-Russian-Datasets/README.md

 ## Step 1: data preparation
 All 5 datasets are already cleaned and preprocessed.
 If you are interested in raw data, corresponding links are provided in the article.

-Run following command to prepare for tasks any dataset from following:

 | Dataset       | Parameter |
 | ------------- | ------------- |